Selena Gomez: Why Her Friends Allegedly Want Her To Dump The Weeknd

 Bella has now asked some of her closest pals to side with her or Selena, stressing that she doesn’t want people around her that can tolerate a “backstabber” and “traitor.”

-Kylie, Kendall Jenner, and sister, Gigi, have reportedly ditched Gomez from all social media platforms in support of Bella, who is said to be struggling to accept the fact that her ex-boyfriend has officially moved on from her.
+Kylie, Kendall Jenner, and sister Gigi have reportedly ditched Gomez from all social media platforms in support of Bella, who is said to be struggling to accept the fact that her ex-boyfriend has officially moved on from her.

 It’s said that Selena isn’t making much of the enemies she’s formed since going public with her relationship, stressing that she was never friends with Bella.
 If being in a happy romance with The Weeknd means she has to end certain friendships, she’s totally fine with that.